saiedmethal/MMM-AssistantMk2/README.md

 2. After creation, Enable `Google Assistant API` for your project in the [Cloud Platform Console](https://console.cloud.google.com/)
 3. Return to Actions Console and Follow the instructions to [register a device model](https://developers.google.com/assistant/sdk/guides/service/python/embed/register-device)<br>
 (If you cannot find `Device registration` menu, you can use this URL https://console.actions.google.com/u/[0]/project/[yourprojectId]/deviceregistration/) (change [] to your project) or [Manual registration](https://developers.google.com/assistant/sdk/reference/device-registration/register-device-manual))
-(Device Type: phone is recommended.
-And in`Surface capabiliites`, turn all stuffs on.)

 4. In register steps(step 2), you can download your `credentials.json` for OAuth.
 Carefully store it in `MMM-AssistantMk2` directory.
  - Or you can find your credentials from [Cloud Platform Console](https://console.cloud.google.com/) (Your Project > APIs & Services > Credentials)